New draft plan consultation ends on 25th August 2017 - only 338 days left!

 Build a Strong Argument in response

-11th hour addition to local plan
+11th hour additions to local plan

 The coalescence argument

 Keeping Pannal separate from Harrogate.
 Negative impact on the local community and conservation area.
 Maintain green space between Pannal & Harrogate - as specified by 90% of the respondents to community-led plan questionaire.

 Special Landscape Area

 Harrogate District Landscape Character Assessment (Feb 2004) highlights the Mid-Crimple Valley (in which PN19 and PN18 are located) as an essential green "rural corridor" separating Harrogate from the village of Pannal and others.
-This would be compromised by the proposed development
+This would be compromised by the proposed development.

 Traffic gridlock is already common on the A61 going through Pannal and Almsford Bank.
 227 houses means about 400 additional cars, plus cars and lorries for the 'employment site'.
 People driving into Harrogate for work will start to find this commute intolerable making it even harder to attract workers into the area.